PaTara43/robonomics_transaction_by_button_rpi4/README.md

 Connect button to 5V (PIN4), GND(PIN6) and GPIO18 (PIN12) (in this example) pins on Raspberry Pi
 ![Raspberry](https://www.bigmessowires.com/wp-content/uploads/2018/05/Raspberry-GPIO.jpg "Raspberry")

-To avoid voltage bounce and fake button presses use this scheme where "PIN8" is your LattePanda's A2 pins
+To avoid voltage bounce and fake button presses use this scheme where "PIN8" is your GPIO18 pin
 ![scheme](https://github.com/PaTara43/media/blob/master/button_panda?raw=true "scheme")

 Then on Raspberry Pi: